biocore/empress/README.md

 You can replace `qiime2-2020.6` above with whichever version of QIIME 2 you have currently installed.

 Now we are ready to install Empress.
-Run the following commands:
+Run the following commands to do so.
+(Note that Emperor will be _re-installed_ when the second command is run; the reason we uninstall it first is so that we can ensure the most up-to-date version of it is available.)

 ```
 pip uninstall --yes emperor